bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 This example was testing using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).

-#### Preparing the Kudu quickstart VM
+#### 1. Preparing the Kudu quickstart VM
 When running this project, you'll need an environment running Kafka, Kudu, Impala, and Spark.
 These instructions assume you're using the [Kudu Quickstart VM](https://kudu.apache.org/docs/quickstart.html), but can easily be adapted to run on a "real", fully-distributed cluster.
 Since the Kudu quickstart doesn't come with Kafka, we'll need to start by installing Spark, Kafka, and Zookeeper.
-If you're running on a fully distributed Cloudera cluster, I'd recommend bypassing these steps, you can easily use Cloudera Manager to accomplish the same thing.
+If you're running on a fully distributed Cloudera cluster, I'd recommend bypassing this step and going straight to Step 2, you can easily use Cloudera Manager to accomplish the same thing.

 Since the quickstart only has the CDH and Kudu repositories, add the Cloudera Kafka 2.0 repository.